adamtow/geocuts/docs/English.md

 ## Creating Your First Location Trigger
 Let’s create your first location trigger.

 >First be sure you run GeoCuts from the Shortcuts Home screen.
-With over 4,300 action steps, running it from the Shortcuts edit screen will be very slow.
+With nearly 5,000 action steps, running it from the Shortcuts edit screen will be very slow.

 Once GeoCuts is open, follow these steps: